wp-plugins/wp-auto-affiliate-links/readme.txt

 If you add more links with the same keyword, only the first occurence of the keyword will add the first link.
 If the same keyword appear again in the article, the second link will be added on it.

 == Changelog ==
+= 2.9.5 =
+*Moved exclude posts into separate tab
+*Make delete and add exclude posts AJAX based
 = 2.9.4 =
-*General setings also converted to ajax
+*General setings also converted to AJAX

 = 2.9.3 =
 *Imported tabs menu from paid version and